abdelmonem55/learn-rust/voting.md

  fn test_voting_simple() {
 ```

-so here we are writing a function and anntotate it as test
+so here we are writing a function and anntotate it as test.

 ----